On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Admissible Nonlinear Controllers and Resulting Expected Logarithmic Growth

 We now turn our attention to the starting point for much of the analysis to follow: the simple formula for the Expected Logarithmic Growth (ELG) as a function of the controller nonlinear gains~$K \in {\cal K}$ and the probability of heads~$p$.
-Indeed, we begin with the fact that probability of a sample path $X \in {\cal X}$ is
+We first find the probability of a sample path $X \in {\cal X}$, given by